crystallabs/crysterm/FEATURES.md

 real emulator window and returns a `Window` for it, `Application.run (window_count: N)` opens N, `Application.exec_all` runs any set under one shared loop, and windows migrate between devices with `connect`/`disconnect`.
-Below, a value assigned in the left window updates the right one through a shared reactive signal (run with `--spawn` for two real windows):
+Below, a value assigned on the left screen updates the right one through a shared reactive signal (run with `--spawn` for two real windows):

 ![](examples/screen/multiple/multiple.5s.apng)